gaoxiang12/ORB-YGZ-SLAM/README.md

 to run the VIO case.

-#Other things
+# Other things
 We follow SVO when writing direct tracking, whose speed is very fast but robustness is not very good.
 In EUROC it can pass the test of MH01, MH02, MH03 and V101, V201.
-For difficult cases it can still fail.
+For difficult cases it may still fail.
 We are still improving it and writing a better solution for stereo-inertial case.

 YGZ stands for Yi-Guo-Zhou (a port of porridge, a group of mess) because it contains feature method, direct method and imu things.